Is Life Insurance Taxable?

 Does a Will Override a Beneficiary on a Life Insurance Policy?

 Generally, a will may not override a beneficiary on a life insurance policy.
 A life insurance payout goes to the beneficiaries of the life insurance policy.
 The purpose of a will is to provide instructions for distributing a deceased individual’s assets from homes to as little as jewelry.
-A life insurance policy may not count as a deceased individual’s asset because the individual asset is not meant for the deceased individual but rather meant for the beneficiaries.
+A life insurance policy may not count as a deceased individual’s asset because the individual asset is not meant for the deceased individual but rather for the beneficiaries.
 Therefore, a life insurance policy may not be included in a will, and a will cannot override it.
 However, an exception to this can be if all the beneficiaries of a life insurance policy die before the insured, then the life insurance would be paid to the estate.
 In this case, the terms of the will determine how the life insurance proceeds will be distributed.

 Regulations on Life Insurance Policy Ownership